galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >    {: .question}
 {: .hands_on}

-The quality of the previous dataset was pretty good from the beginning and we improved it with wth trimming and filtering step (in a reasonable way to not lose too much information)
+The quality of the previous dataset was pretty good from the beginning and we improved it with with trimming and filtering step (in a reasonable way to not lose too much information)

 > ### {% icon comment %} Bad quality sequences
 > If the quality of the reads is not good, we should always first check what is wrong and think about it: it may come from the type of sequencing or what we sequenced (high quantity of overrepresented sequences in transcriptomics data, biaised percentage of bases in HiC data).